Benerd College

 This course is designed to provide a link between theory and practice in the teaching of ESL.
 Aspects of language learning are discussed, and concomitant instruction and curriculum is analyzed while developing a working model for the development of curriculum which is appropriate for the teaching situation.

 EDUC 259.
-Teaching English Learners - Single Subject.
+Teaching English Learners.
 3 Units.

 This course is designed to equip mainstream classroom teachers with the theory, principles, knowledge, and skills to effectively understand and teach English Language Learners at a variety of levels of English proficiency in secondary classrooms.
 Teachers will develop appropriate strategies and approaches for developing language proficiency and link their practice to both the California English Language Development Standards and the new Common Core State Standards.
 Students observe and implement these strategies during their field experiences in order to see, practice, and reflect on effective ways to meet the needs of English learners.
 Objectives include appropriate assessment, planning, and implementation of sheltered content instruction.
 Fieldwork hours specific to this class are required.
-A grad of C or higher is required for passing this course.
+A grade of C or higher is required for passing this course.
 Prerequisites: Fingerprint and TB test clearance.

 EDUC 260.
 Productive Learning Environments for Diverse Classrooms.
 3 Units.